Asylum2032/foresightinteractive/pages/about.md

 Caimans and Piranhas in a Drying Pond, Photo by Juli Kosolapova on Unsplash

+Key Factor images were AI-generated using Stable Diffusion.

+#### Disclaimer:
-The images used for the scenario personas were generated with the StableDiffusion text-to-image model under this usage license.
+The images used for the scenario personas are not real people.
 Any resemblance to persons living or dead is purely coincidental.

-Key Factor Icons: Flaticons License
+The images were generated with the StableDiffusion text-to-image model based on this research:

+Rombach; Blattmann; Lorenz; Esser; Ommer (June 2022).
+High-Resolution Image Synthesis with Latent Diffusion Models [(PDF)](https://openaccess.thecvf.com/content/CVPR2022/papers/Rombach_High-Resolution_Image_Synthesis_With_Latent_Diffusion_Models_CVPR_2022_paper.pdf).
+International Conference on Computer Vision and Pattern Recognition (CVPR).
+New Orleans, LA. pp. 10684–10695. [arXiv](https://en.wikipedia.org/wiki/ArXiv):[2112.10752](https://arxiv.org/abs/2112.10752).

+and the source code is available, under this [usage license](https://huggingface.co/spaces/CompVis/stable-diffusion-license), here:

+["Stable Diffusion Repository on GitHub"](https://github.com/CompVis/stable-diffusion).
+CompVis - Machine Vision and Learning Research Group, LMU Munich.
+17 September 2022.
+Retrieved 08 November 2022.